Bath pop-up shop features local female entrepreneurs

-A pop-up shop focused on the wares of woman artists and designers will debut Saturday, July 17. from 4 to 7 p.m.
+A pop-up shop focused on the wares of woman artists and designers will debut from 4-7 p.m.
+Saturday, July 13.
 Kathleen James, Christine Peters and Kimberly Becker will be selling stationery, jewelry and clothing above Maine Street Design in Bath.

 ‘As women, we need armor’